 The CSUEB IRB meets, as necessary, with other University officials such as the provost, the IO, college deans, and academic departments.

 Relationships with other institutions: CSUEB may choose, on a case-by-case basis, to provide human research protection oversight for another institution.
-In order for the University to provide this oversight, a formal relationship must be established between the University and the other institution through a Reliance Agreement (see next section).
-This relationship must be formalized before the University will accept any human research proposals from the other institution.
+In order for the University to provide this oversight, a formal relationship must be established between the University and the other institution through a Reliance Agreement (see next section)..

 In the conduct of cooperative research projects each institution is responsible for safeguarding the rights and welfare of human subjects and for complying with applicable federal regulations.